tiff-ritz/buildpacks-deb-packages/SPECIAL_CASE_MAP.md

 # Using `SPECIAL_CASE_MAP` in `src/determine_packages_to_install.rs`

-The `SPECIAL_CASE_MAP` constant is a new feature of the Debian Buildpack  in `src/determine_packages_to_install.rs`.
-This document explains how it works, how to add to the constant, and how it influences the package installation process.
+The `SPECIAL_CASE_MAP` constant is a new feature in the `buildpacks-deb-packages` project located in `src/determine_packages_to_install.rs`.
+This document explains its functionality, how to add entries to it, and its impact on the package installation process.

 ## How `SPECIAL_CASE_MAP` Works